recycle laptop 18650 lithium batteries in a DIY power bank

 Buy a DIY power bank for 18650 cells

 Fortunately ebay is on hand.
 You can buy cases that will hold and charge 18650 batteries to give you a portable power bank for your phone.
 The cases may hold one, two, four, six or more cells.
-Some cases feature LCD screen, flash light and more.
+Some cases feature a LCD screen, flash light and more.
 Anyway, get that ordered.

 Assemble your DIY power bank